-"No Man of Her Own" ( 1932) has a very modern look to it.
-Clark Gable, playing rakish gambler "Babe," is extremely open and obvious about his intentions towards Carole Lombard, playing a librarian.
-She, on the other hand, is fantastically open and frank about her own passions towards him in a "girl talk" conversation with her fellow librarian.
-Meanwhile, Carole dances in her underwear, and Gable is shown in a very unfavorable light as a cheater at cards, which only enhances his rakishness.
+"No Man of Her Own" (1932), directed by Wesley Ruggles and starring Clark Gable and Carole Lombard, has a distinctly modern look to it.
+Gable, playing rakish gambler "Babe," is extremely open and obvious about his intentions towards Carole Lombard, playing librarian Connie Randall in a small town where Babe is hiding out from the law.
+Lombard, in turn, is fantastically open and frank about her own passions towards him in a "girl talk" conversation with her fellow librarian.
+Eventually, Carole dances in her underwear, and Gable is shown in a very unfavorable light as a cheater at cards, which only enhances his rakishness.

 |How elegant, but Clark, watch those hands!|

 There's no doubt that this film was playing to the crowd, which was hurting badly during the Great Depression and searching for any kind of enjoyment.
 There are hints of this throughout the film - Carole is shown throwing dice with the newsboy before heading to the dull job that she needs to pay the rent, while Gable fleeces some stuffed shirts without any hint of remorse.
 The air of desperation in Lombard's eyes as she contemplates Gable as her possible ticket out of Boredom, USA is palpable, and her own lust for something more is shown frankly and openly.

 |Clark and Carole strike up their acquaintance over a library desk.|